shakebugs/shake-docs/docs/ios/configuration-and-data/essentials.md

 <p><sup>1</sup> Shake tracks the status of these runtime permissions, also known as dangerous permissions:</p>

-* CALENDAR ACCESS
-* CAMERA ACCESS
+* Calendar access
-* CONTACTS ACCESS
+* Camera access
-* LOCATION ACCESS
+* Contacts access
+* Photo library access
-* MICROPHONE ACCESS
+* Location access
-* MEDIA LIBRARY ACCESS
+* Media library access
-* MICROPHONE ACCESSP
+* Microphone access
-* PHOTO LIBRARY ACCESS

 On your Shake dashboard, only those permissions that the user has granted access to are listed.